Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Gt1ATsmBu6k.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Can I wear Boots, Jetpack and a Gas Mask?
 https://www.youtube.com/watch?v=Gt1ATsmBu6k
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Body Slots?](./yt-G6TdxrJuIaA.md) [https://www.youtube.com/watch?v=G6TdxrJuIaA](https://www.youtube.com/watch?v=G6TdxrJuIaA)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Will there be a new body slot?](./yt-80Ajx6Ml2Aw.md) [https://www.youtube.com/watch?v=80Ajx6Ml2Aw](https://www.youtube.com/watch?v=80Ajx6Ml2Aw)

 ### Topics